hashicorp/terraform-provider-consul/website/docs/r/prepared_query.markdown

 *  `connect` - (Optional) When `true` the prepared query will return connect proxy services for a queried service.
 Conditions such as `tags` in the prepared query will be matched against the proxy service.
+Defaults to false.

 * `near` - (Optional) Allows specifying the name of a node to sort results near using Consul's distance sorting and network coordinates.
 The magic